Seitanas/HD44780_library/README.md

 # HD44780_library

-Library is used to control HD44780 based 16x2 character LCD module vi PIC16f628 microcontroller.
+Library is used to control HD44780 based 16x2 character LCD module via PIC16f628.
 Although most of other PIC controllers should work.
 Basic usage is provided in example file.